-Heading into today, shares of the entertainment company had lost 2.04% over the past month, lagging the Consumer Discretionary sector's gain of 3.07% and the S&P 500's gain of 3% in that time.
+Coming into today, shares of the entertainment company had lost 5.71% in the past month.
+In that same time, the Consumer Discretionary sector lost 3.72%, while the S&P 500 lost 1.22%.

-Investors might also notice recent changes to analyst estimates for DIS.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for DIS.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.05% lower within the past month.
-DIS is holding a Zacks Rank of #5 (Strong Sell) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 2.94% lower.
+DIS currently has a Zacks Rank of #5 (Strong Sell).

-Investors should also note that DIS has a PEG ratio of 4.41 right now.
+We can also see that DIS currently has a PEG ratio of 4.31.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Media Conglomerates was holding an average PEG ratio of 2.66 at yesterday's closing price.
+The Media Conglomerates industry currently had an average PEG ratio of 2.54 as of yesterday's close.

 The Media Conglomerates industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 193, putting it in the bottom 25% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 234, which puts it in the bottom 9% of all 250+ industries.